bowserd1/Iowa-Food-Coop/README.md

 The data for this project all came from the IFC's database, and I was able to access the database using SQL queries once I was given access to the database.
 Some of the sales data is available to be downloaded from the website in a csv file with the right access.
 I used both a csv download and data acquired from SQL queries for this project.
 The raw data is confidential.

 ## 2. Data Wrangling and Exploratory Analysis
+The data wrangling can be found in two files in this repository, and the exploratory analysis can be found in another notebook.